 Choose a college

-In accordance with the Higher Education Act (HEA) of 1965, as amended, WGU must make available information regarding the types of graduate and professional education in which graduates of the university’s four-year degree programs enrolled.
+In accordance with the Higher Education Act (HEA) of 1965, as amended, WGU must make available information regarding the types of Graduate and Professional education pursuits in which graduates of WGU’s four-year degree programs have enrolled.

 Send me more information about WGU and a $65 application fee waiver code.

 By submitting you will receive emails from WGU and can opt-out at any time.

 We're emailing you the app fee waiver code and other information about getting your degree from WGU.

 Have questions about applying?Get application help from an Enrollment Counselor.Complete a request for more info and we'll contact you shortly.

 You’re using an unsupported version of your browser..

 You’ll still have full access to the site, but some functionality may be lost.
 For the best wgu.edu experience, upgrade your browser by following the links below.